 Scituate Community Choice Electricity is an electricity supply program in development by the Town of Scituate to provide residents and businesses with new, Town-vetted options for electricity supply.
 Scituate Community Choice Electricity does not replace the National Grid or Eversource, the electric utilities in Scituate, which continue to deliver your electricity, repair power outages, and maintain the electricity grid; they also send you one bill for the electricity you used.

 On the Scituate Community Choice Electricity website (electricity.scituatema.gov), you can read more in-depth information about the program and follow the program development timeline.
-There is also a form to get in touch with the program organizers and offer your feedback.
+You can also call Direct Energy at 866-968-8065.

 Notices about the program: